 Gratuity may feel complex, but with the right understanding and tools like Zimyo you’ll always be in control.

-The Zimyo Gratuity Calculator is an easy-to-use tool, where you just have to enter the last salary drawn and number of years of service.
+The Zimyo Gratuity Calculator online is an easy-to-use tool, where you just have to enter the last salary drawn and number of years of service.
 It gives you an estimate of gratuity an employee would receive after giving five or more years to an organization.

-The gratuity calculator shows the gratuity amount within seconds of entering the basic details.
+The gratuity calculator India shows the gratuity amount within seconds of entering the basic details.
 It helps an individual to plan his future or retirement according to his need for a maximum amount of return.

-An individual can access the gratuity calculator from the comfort of their home or anywhere to get the gratuity amount.
+An individual can access the gratuity calculator online from the comfort of their home or anywhere to get the gratuity amount.

 You are a government employee (central, state, or local body).